CaptainExasperated/Readthedocs-Tutorial/docs/noise.markdown

 }
 ```

 - The seed may be a string that is a valid address for a ".npy" file.
-HopsNoise then loads the file at the specified address, which must be a two-dimensional iterable with "N_L2" rows and Nt columns of complex numbers, such that each row is the noise trajectory of a given bath, $z_{n,t}$.
+HopsNoise then loads the file at the specified address, which must be a two-dimensional iterable with "N_L2" rows and Nt columns of complex numbers, such that each row is the noise trajectory of a given bath, $$z_{n,t}$$.

 Example:
 ```